Chandan9898Kumar/Crud-Using-Rest-Api/Backend/README.md

 - The data in the JWT can become stale

 - The JWTs aren’t exactly small when it comes to size

+### RESTful API

+- What is an API?
+  An application programming interface (API) defines the rules that you must follow to communicate with other software systems.
+Developers expose or create APIs so that other applications can communicate with their applications programmatically.
+For example, the timesheet application exposes an API that asks for an employee's full name and a range of dates.
+When it receives this information, it internally processes the employee's timesheet and returns the number of hours worked in that date range.

+- What is REST?
+  Representational State Transfer (REST) is a software architecture that imposes conditions on how an API should work.
+REST was initially created as a guideline to manage communication on a complex network like the internet.
+You can use REST-based architecture to support high-performing and reliable communication at scale.
+You can easily implement and modify it, bringing visibility and cross-platform portability to any API system.

+API developers can design APIs using several different architectures.
+APIs that follow the REST architectural style are called REST APIs.
+Web services that implement REST architecture are called RESTful web services.
+The term RESTful API generally refers to RESTful web APIs.
+However, you can use the terms REST API and RESTful API interchangeably.

+`The following are some of the principles of the REST architectural style :`

+- 1. Uniform interface
+     The uniform interface is fundamental to the design of any RESTful webservice.
+It indicates that the server transfers information in a standard format.
+The formatted resource is called a representation in REST.
+This format can be different from the internal representation of the resource on the server application.
+For example, the server can store data as text but send it in an HTML representation format.

+Uniform interface imposes four architectural constraints:

+1. Requests should identify resources.
+They do so by using a uniform resource identifier.
+2. Clients have enough information in the resource representation to modify or delete the resource if they want to.
+The server meets this condition by sending metadata that describes the resource further.
+3. Clients receive information about how to process the representation further.
+The server achieves this by sending self-descriptive messages that contain metadata about how the client can best use them.
+4. Clients receive information about all other related resources they need to complete a task.
+The server achieves this by sending hyperlinks in the representation so that clients can dynamically discover more resources.

+- 2. Statelessness
+     In REST architecture, statelessness refers to a communication method in which the server completes every client request independently of all previous requests.
+Clients can request resources in any order, and every request is stateless or isolated from other requests.
+This REST API design constraint implies that the server can completely understand and fulfill the request every time.

+- 3. Layered system
+     In a layered system architecture, the client can connect to other authorized intermediaries between the client and server, and it will still receive responses from the server.
+Servers can also pass on requests to other servers.
+You can design your RESTful web service to run on several servers with multiple layers such as security, application, and business logic, working together to fulfill client requests.
+These layers remain invisible to the client.

+- 4. Cacheability
+     RESTful web services support caching, which is the process of storing some responses on the client or on an intermediary to improve server response time.
+For example, suppose that you visit a website that has common header and footer images on every page.
+Every time you visit a new website page, the server must resend the same images.
+To avoid this, the client caches or stores these images after the first response and then uses the images directly from the cache.
+RESTful web services control caching by using API responses that define themselves as cacheable or noncacheable.

+- 5. Code on demand
+     In REST architectural style, servers can temporarily extend or customize client functionality by transferring software programming code to the client.
+For example, when you fill a registration form on any website, your browser immediately highlights any mistakes you make, such as incorrect phone numbers.
+It can do this because of the code sent by the server.

+- What are the benefits of RESTful APIs?

+RESTful APIs include the following benefits:

+1. Scalability
+   Systems that implement REST APIs can scale efficiently because REST optimizes client-server interactions.
+Statelessness removes server load because the server does not have to retain past client request information.
+Well-managed caching partially or completely eliminates some client-server interactions.
+All these features support scalability without causing communication bottlenecks that reduce performance.

+2. Flexibility
+   RESTful web services support total client-server separation.
+They simplify and decouple various server components so that each part can evolve independently.
+Platform or technology changes at the server application do not affect the client application.
+The ability to layer application functions increases flexibility even further.
+For example, developers can make changes to the database layer without rewriting the application logic.

+3. Independence
+   REST APIs are independent of the technology used.
+You can write both client and server applications in various programming languages without affecting the API design.
+You can also change the underlying technology on either side without affecting the communication.

+- How do RESTful APIs work?
+  The basic function of a RESTful API is the same as browsing the internet.
+The client contacts the server by using the API when it requires a resource.
+API developers explain how the client should use the REST API in the server application API documentation.
+These are the general steps for any REST API call:

+1. The client sends a request to the server.
+The client follows the API documentation to format the request in a way that the server understands.
+2. The server authenticates the client and confirms that the client has the right to make that request.
+3. The server receives the request and processes it internally.
+4. The server returns a response to the client.
+The response contains information that tells the client whether the request was successful.
+The response also includes any information that the client requested.

+`NOTE :`The REST API request and response details vary slightly depending on how the API developers design the API.